millerk22/emc2-labs/EMC2-Labs-Fall/lab10.rst

 (x**4 - x**3 + x**2 - x + 1, 1),
 (x**4 + x**3 + x**2 + x + 1, 1)]

-This will output a list of ordered pairs, with the first element of each pair being a polynomial, and the second element being the exponent of that factor:
+This will output a list of ordered pairs, with the first element of each pair being a polynomial factor, and the second element being the exponent of that factor:

 .. math::
    x^{10} - 1 = (x-1)^1(x+1)^1(x^4-x^3+x^2-x+1)^1(x^4+x^3+x^2+x+1)^1